 Full article available in Anglistica Aion Vol 25 No 1 (2021): Indigenous Resistance in the Digital Age: The Politics of Language, Media and Culture (no paywall). https://doi.org/10.6093/2035-8504/2021/1

-Inuit adaptation technologies, which have been in use for thousands of years, provide unique insight into the burgeoning field of Indigenous video game studies by advancing sovereign articulations of technology in digital space.
-Grounded in the principles of ikiaqtaq, “a song that has been adapted”,2 Never Alone / Kisima Ingitchuna3 extends and nuances how Indigenous stories translate into video games, foregrounding community sustainability and cultural flexibility.
+Inuit adaptation technologies, which Inuit people have used for thousands of years, provide unique insight into the burgeoning field of Indigenous video game studies by advancing sovereign articulations of technology in digital space.
+Grounded in the principles of ikiaqtaq, “a song that has been adapted,” 2 Never Alone / Kisima Ingitchuna3 extends and nuances how Indigenous stories translate into video games, foregrounding community sustainability and cultural flexibility.
 Never Alone is, at once, an eloquent extension of traditional Inuit storytelling and a nuanced articulation of new media.

-The combination highlights how Indigenous peoples are mobilizing “technologies such as creation stories and ceremony” in future-oriented spaces.4 Working across multiple texts – oral, written, and playable versions of Never Alone (or “Kunuuksaayuka”) – I argue that the concept of ikiaqtaq contributes to our ability “to re-vision the intellectual history of technology”5 and with it the critical intersections of new media and Indigenous studies.
+The combination highlights how Indigenous peoples mobilize “technologies such as creation stories and ceremony” in future-oriented spaces.4 Working across multiple texts – oral, written, and playable versions of Never Alone (or “Kunuuksaayuka”) – I argue that the concept of ikiaqtaq contributes to our ability “to re-vision the intellectual history of technology” 5 and with it, the critical intersections of new media and Indigenous studies.

-I foreground Never Alone as a case study for this work because it provides significant insight into a uniquely Indigenous process of adaptation.
-Janet Bushnell, Jonathan Tomhave, and Tylor Prather suggest that Never Alone, is “an exemplar of an Indigenous game”.6 Categorized as an “atmospheric puzzle platformer”,7 Never Alone tells the story of a young girl named Nuna who travels across a harsh Artic landscape with her pet fox to stop a never-ending blizzard.
-Indigenous literature and technology scholars have devoted significant thought to the game, including multiple essays in a special gaming issue of Transmotion, edited by Elizabeth LaPensée.8 Inger Lise Damli Lohne,9 Peter Keogh Williams,10 and Kandace Hawley11 have published entire theses on the game.
+I foreground Never Alone as a case study for this work because it provides significant insight into a uniquely Indigenous adaptation process.
+Janet Bushnell, Jonathan Tomhave, and Tylor Prather suggest that Never Alone is “an exemplar of an Indigenous game” .6 Categorized as an “atmospheric puzzle platformer,” 7 Never Alone tells the story of a young girl named Nuna who travels across a harsh Artic landscape with her pet fox to stop a never-ending blizzard.
+Indigenous literature and technology scholars have devoted significant thought to the game, including multiple essays in a special gaming issue of Transmotion, edited by Elizabeth LaPensée.8 Inger Lise Damli Lohne,9 Peter Keogh Williams, ten and Kandace Hawley11 have published entire theses on the game.
 In short, Never Alone has a demonstrated impact in the academic world across various fields and disciplines.

-The projects I work on with Longboat and SXG projects are relational endeavours, built out of Agile development processes that foreground multiple rounds of feedback, discussion, iteration, and community engagement.15 As a result of the cultural and financial successes of Never Alone, video games are no longer a fringe media for Indigenous storytelling.
+The projects I work on with Longboat and SXG projects are relational endeavours built out of Agile development processes that foreground multiple rounds of feedback, discussion, iteration, and community engagement.15 Due to Never Alone’s cultural and financial successes, video games are no longer a fringe media for Indigenous storytelling.
 As I will demonstrate below, they have the potential to bolster cultural resurgence and galvanize community.
-The communities and Indigenous developers I work with are compelled by the ways in which games function as gathering sites, that is as baskets that can hold and connect multiple assets (audio, visual, text, etc.) and perspectives on those assets.
+The communities and Indigenous developers I work with are compelled by how games function as gathering sites, such as baskets that can hold and connect multiple assets (audio, visual, text, etc.) and perspectives on those assets.

 In the video game work I do with community, I strive to follow Van Camp’s methodology to foreground cultural sovereignty and accountability, both in the game itself and in the development practices we build around it.
-As a verb, ‘gathering’ is the collective act of assembling stories, memories, songs, language, photographs, artwork, etc., that are needed to build the content of a video game: its setting, characters, mechanics, quests, visuals, audio, etc. As a noun, however, ‘a gathering’ is the sense of community and collaboration that is built around and nourished through a game’s development.
-In her discussion of Indigenous filmmaking, Kristin Dowell refers to gathering as a social relationship galvanized through “the act of production”.17
+As a verb, ‘gathering’ is the collective act of assembling stories, memories, songs, language, photographs, artwork, etc., that are needed to build the content of a video game: its setting, characters, mechanics, quests, visuals, audio, etc. As a noun, however, a gathering’ is the sense of community and collaboration built around and nourished through a game’s development.
+In her discussion of Indigenous film making, Kristin Dowell refers to gathering as a social relationship galvanized through “the act of production” .17

 Starting a new community-based video game development project means identifying and establishing processes that onboard that community as developers.
 That means developing clear and easy-to-use systems based on iterative development driven by collaborative feedback.
-Because storytelling should be the focus, technology is useful only inasmuch as it safely and effectively gathers stories and storytellers.
+Because storytelling should be the focus, technology is valuable only since it safely and effectively gathers stories and storytellers.
 Agile processes and digital collaboration tools make the development processes transparent and invite ongoing feedback and discussion.
-Since game development is an active process of determining or adapting the story, the relationships through which we negotiate those gathering processes become foundational to the game itself.
+Since game development is an active process of determining or adapting the story, the relationships we negotiate in those gathering processes become foundational to the game.

 1 Centre for Games and Impact, “Never Alone.
 Parent Guide” (n.d.), www.gamesandimpact.org, accessed 9 November 2022.
 2 Keavy Martin, Stories in Another Skin.
 Approaches to Inuit Literature (Winnipeg: University of Manitoba Press, 2012), 101.
 3 Never Alone.
 Kisima Ingitchuna (Upper One Games, 2014).